buying a house with a foundation problem

 Anyone out there have experience in these matters?

 Is it just a foundation, or is there a basement?
-If it's just a foundation, the fix you have described should do the trick. heck, my grandparents' house sits on cinder blocks and bricks.
-The floors slant a little, but, heck, the house is nearly 100 years old.
+If it's just a foundation, the fix you have described should do the trick.
+Hell, my grandparents' house sits on cinder blocks and bricks.
+The floors slant a little, but, hell, the house is nearly 100 years old.

 I don't want to slam down an iron fist here, but don't make this your first home purchase.
 My childhood home had a foundation problem - it was never built correctly - and actually started to slide downhill.
 The house was tilting ever so slightly.
 It's not like you could watch a bowling ball at rest roll from one end to the other, but still.